Move your brick and mortar to online or directly start an e-commerce business

 An important part of creating a relationship with your future consumers is determining your target audience and figuring out how to cater to their needs and desires.[Tweet “Audience is king no matter the type of your business.”]

-Here are the three questions you can start from to create your buyer persona.
+Here are the three questions you can start with to create your buyer persona.

 - Who are the target customers?